fgnt/python_crashkurs/docs/source/include/numpy.md

 ```

 Strides are one reason for the efficiency of numpy.
-Usually the user do not care about the strides.
+Usually the user does not care about the strides.
-The thing to remember from strides is, that some operations (e.g. `np.transpose`, slice) return a view to the original array with modified strides.
-Inplace operations change then the original array.

-## Numpy array manipulations

-### Transpose
+## Transpose
 A transpose in numpy means array transpose and not matrix transpose
 ```python
 >>> a.shape